jonniedarko/Notes/posts/Node.rest.2.md

 ```

 And boom!
 Now we can feel a little more confident in our stored data.
-One Final change you can make is to return a more meaningfull error.
+One Final change you can make is to return a more meaningful error.
 This is as
 simple as including an extra string variable in the Validate Method:

 ```js